aburrou2/burroughs-portfolio/final-project-part-one.md

 # Method and medium

 I plan on using Shorthand to tell my story and will use it to create my final presentation.
 I will create my data visualizations using Tableau and/or Flourish.

+# In-Class Feedback

+I received helpful feedback when I walked my group through part one of my final project.
+They liked my story arc and how the visualizations fit into the story arc, especially the mention of funding tied to participation as a low point in the story arc.
+They said that would build suspense and make the story compelling.
+It adds a sense of desperation to the story.
+Another piece of feedback I got was about using the unit chart to visualize the proportion of eligible people participating in WIC.
+They mentioned that I could use animation to toggle between unit charts visualizing the proportion of eligible people who participate and those that do not participate in WIC.
+Because of this feedback, I added more detail about how I plan to incorporate unit chart visualizations into my story and that I plan to have two unit charts and mimic animation using Shorthand.
+Lastly, the group mentioned that I should consider adding a second call to action for policymakers.
+They recommended that I should consider the class and also policymakers as a potential audience.
+I agree that policymakers are an important group to consider as the audience and as a result, I added a second call to action and description of the audience in this write up.